Managing Electrical Safety for Temporary Power on Job Sites

 A safe temporary power system is built from properly selected, installed, and maintained components.
 Every journeyman electrician and master electrician must be proficient in assembling these systems to withstand the harsh conditions of a job site.

 - Power Source and Distribution: The system starts at the source, which could be a utility service or a portable generator.
 When using a generator, a proper transfer switch for generator or an interlock kit is crucial to prevent back-feeding the utility grid.
-For more on this, see our guides on installing a manual transfer switch and installing a generator interlock kit.
-From the source, power is routed through portable power distribution units (PDUs), which should be robust, NEMA-rated enclosures equipped with overcurrent protection and GFCI receptacles.
+From the source, power is routed through portable power distribution units (PDUs), which should be robust, appropriately listed enclosures equipped with overcurrent protection and GFCI receptacles where required.

 - Grounding: A solid grounding system is non-negotiable.
-This includes driving a proper grounding rod and ensuring all metal enclosures and raceways are bonded together to create a continuous path to ground, as required by OSHA.
+This includes driving an appropriate grounding electrode and ensuring all metal enclosures and raceways are bonded together to create an effective ground-fault current path as required by NEC Article 250 and enforced by the authority having jurisdiction.

 - Wiring and Enclosures: All wiring must be protected from physical damage.
-Cords should be rated for hard or extra-hard usage.
-Any connections or splices should be made inside a suitable enclosure, and any outdoor electrical box must have a weather-resistant rating (often “in-use” covers) to protect against moisture.
+Cords should be rated for hard or extra-hard usage (Table 400.4 in the NEC identifies acceptable cord types for temporary use).
+Any connections or splices should be made inside a suitable listed enclosure, and any outdoor electrical box must have a weather-resistant “in-use” cover where exposed to moisture.

-- Extension Cords: Only use construction-grade extension cords, which are three-wire cords designed for hard usage.
+- Extension Cords: Only use construction-grade extension cords that are suitably rated (hard or extra-hard usage) and three-conductor where grounding is required.
 They must be inspected daily for cuts, abrasions, or damaged plugs.
-Using underrated cords is a common cause of voltage drop and overheating.
+Using underrated cords is a common cause of overheating and voltage drop.

 Hazard Mitigation: From Load Calculation to Lockout/Tagout